Fancy something a little different this season? SportUNE are excited to announce Oztag will again be a part of our community sport offerings.

 Games are usually played over 30 minutes, consisting of two fifteen-minute halves.

 Registration is $100 per person.
+Players aged 15-18 will receive a 50% discount on registration.
 Each player will need an email address to register.
-2022 rego details will be out soon!

 All SportUNE Oztag games will be held at Consett Davis Fields, SportUNE